gatsbyjs/gatsby/docs/docs/sourcing-from-buttercms.md

 ## Adding configuration

-Here you'll specify the config that will be needed to pull down data from butter.
+Here you'll specify the config that will be needed to pull down data from ButterCMS.
 Make sure to add your **API_TOKEN** from your dashboard.
 In this guide you will be creating `faq_items`, `faq_headline`, `homepage` , `customer_case_study` as stated in the config below.
 Do well to change it if you named it something differently.

 ```javascript:title=gatsby-config.js